x676f64/secureum-mind_map/content/7. Audit Findings 101/Improper Supply Cap Limitation Enforcement.md

 As a result, any account can create a loan that exceeds the maximum amount of sETH that can be issued by the `EtherCollateral` contract.

-1. Recommendation: Introduce a require statement in the `openLoan()` function to prevent the total cap from being exceeded by the loan to be opened.
+### Recommendation:
-2. High Risk severity finding from [Sigma Prime's Audit of Synthetix EtherCollateral](https://github.com/sigp/public-audits/blob/master/synthetix/ethercollateral/review.pdf)
+Introduce a require statement in the `openLoan()` function to prevent the total cap from being exceeded by the loan to be opened.
 ___
 ## Slide Screenshot
 ![067.png](../../images/7.%20Audit%20Findings%20101/067.png)